grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

     # CLI flag: -blocks-storage.bucket-store.index-header.lazy-loading-concurrency
     [lazy_loading_concurrency: <int> | default = 4]

-    # (advanced) If enabled, store-gateway will persist a sparse version of the
-    # index-header to disk on construction and load sparse index-headers from
-    # disk instead of the whole index-header.
-    # CLI flag: -blocks-storage.bucket-store.index-header.sparse-persistence-enabled
-    [sparse_persistence_enabled: <boolean> | default = true]

     # (advanced) If true, verify the checksum of index headers upon loading them
     # (either on startup or lazily when lazy loading is enabled).
 Setting to
     # true helps detect disk corruption at the cost of slowing down index header